inyois/awesome-county/README.md

 First section outlines Github repos hosted directly in County-Code.
 Second section will provides links to non-County-Code open-source repos that have been proven valuable.

 ## County-Code Hosted Git Repos
 The following repos are created and hosted by other County Developers such as yourself.
-If you would like to contribute to this list by joining the County-Code initiative, please join the [CCISDA user group](<a href="[https://example.com](https://ccisda.org/members/groups.asp?DGPCrPg=1&DGPCrSrt=4A)" target="CCISDA User Group"></a>) and engage in the discussion.
+If you would like to contribute to this list by joining the County-Code initiative, please join the [CCISDA user group](<a href="https://ccisda.org/members/groups.asp?DGPCrPg=1&DGPCrSrt=4A" target="_blank">CCISDA User Group</a>) and engage in the discussion.

 ### Basics